commercelayer/commercelayer-sanity-template/README.md

 1. Clone this repository ([learn how to do it](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)).

-2. Rename `./template/web/.env.example` to `.env` and add the following:
+2. Rename the `./template/web/.env.example` file to `.env` and add the following:

 - Your project ID and token from [manage.sanity.io](https://manage.sanity.io).
 - Your client ID and client endpoint from [Commerce Layer](https://core.commercelayer.io/users/sign_up).